big-data-and-economics/big-data-class-materials/README.md

     - If you cannot figure out how to automate a step, you can write a comment explaining what I need to do to run your code (you will lose very few points)
 3. Quality of presentation of graphs and tables (30%): Are they well-labeled?
 Do they have titles?
 Do they have legends?
 Are they formatted well?
 4. Quality of answers (30%): Are they clear?
 Do they answer the question?

+I will provide feedback and a grade in a `feedback` branch of your problem set repository.
+That will let me add feedback without overwriting your work in the `main` branch.

 #### Solutions